Native to: Eastern and Southeastern Asia

 Fast-growing with high seed germination rates and able to regrow from fragments, Limnophila can form dense stands from the bottom to the top of the water column altering the aquatic system functions.
 Infestations may outcompete native aquatic vegetation, reduce oxygen causing fish kills, and limit recreational activities.
 It also clogs irrigation and flood-control canals and is a major problem in paddy rice fields of India, China, Japan and the Philippines.

-First, clean your boat before you leave the ramp!
 Transporting plant fragments on boats, trailers, and in livewells is the main introduction route to new lakes and rivers.
-But, there’s plenty more you can do to help.
+Always clean boats and equipment thoroughly before leaving waterways.

-The action of mechanical harvestors and chopping machines serves to help spread this invasive plant, which re-grows from leaf fragments.
+Not recommended.
+The action of mechanical harvesters and chopping machines serves to help spread this invasive plant, which re-grows from leaf fragments.

-Registered aquatic herbicides provide very limited control of this species (Mahler 1980); however, high levels of 2-4,D reportedly kills this plant (Mahler 1980); otherwise, there is almost no literature describing possible control methods for this plant.
+More research is needed.
+Registered aquatic herbicides provide very limited control of this species; however, high levels of 2-4,D reportedly kills this plant (Mahler 1980).
+Reach out to your local UF IFAS Extension for further assistance with management recommendations.